Traditional Owners and Native Title holders

 Native Title and the Northern Land Council

-The NLC is one of four statutory representative bodies in the Northern Territory that helps Aboriginal people with Native Title claims heard and determined by the Federal Court.
+The Northern Land Council (NLC) is one of four statutory representative bodies in the Northern Territory that helps Aboriginal people with Native Title claims heard and determined by the Federal Court.
 The NLC undertakes detailed ethnography and anthropological work to support Native Title claimants’ applications.